AdriCappelletti/AdriCappelletti/README.md

 - 🌱 I’m currently learning **JavaScript and React**

-- 👯 I’m looking to collaborate on **Projects that involves Front-End developement**
+- 👯 I’m looking to collaborate on **Projects that improve my knowledge**

 - 📫 **adriano.contacto@gmail.com**